Browse:

 Select the article you are interested in and click the "VIEW FULL TEXT" link as seen below.

 You will then be brought to a list of resources where you can access the PDF.
-Click "View Full Text to be taken to the article.
+Click "View Full Text" to be taken to the article or to a list of databases that have pdf access to the article.

 At this point you may be asked to log in; see How do I access databases from off campus? for help.

 Another approach is to use a subject specific database.
 Begin by going to the library website and then select the Databases link under the Library Search box.
 Once you've chosen a database that works well for you, you can search for scholarly articles.
-In my example below, I am using the Academic Search Complete database.
-There are different ways that you can do this: 1) directly from the initial search screen or 2) using the facets on the left hand side when your results are retrieved.
+Use the facets, normally located on the left hand side of the screen, to find the "peer-review(ed)" button to refine your results.

 If you are still questioning whether or not the article you are looking at is peer-reviewed you can use Ulrich's or go to the journal's homepage for more details.
 For instructions on how to use Ulrich's click here.